TRUBA-HPC/Belgeler/source/education/pytorch/cnn.rst

       after layer, shape: torch.Size([4, 6, 14, 14])
       katmandan sonra, şekil: torch.Size([4, 6, 14, 14])

-Complete model - Tam model
+Tam model
 --------------------------

+..
 We create our model by inheriting from the the ``torch.nn.Module`` class.
 We define two convolutional layers and a single pooling function that we will use after each convolutional layer.
 We also define three linear layers that will take the output of convolution and gradually transform it until there are only 10 outputs which is the number of classes to predict.

 ``torch.nn.Module`` sınıfından miras alarak modelimizi oluşturuyoruz.
 Her evrişim katmanından sonra kullanacağımız iki evrişim katmanı ve tek bir havuz işlevi tanımlıyoruz.
 Ayrıca, evrişimin çıktısını alacak ve tahmin edilecek sınıf sayısı olan sadece 10 çıktı olana kadar kademeli olarak dönüştürecek üç doğrusal katman tanımlıyoruz.